aivot-digital/.github/templates/README.md

 # Documentation
-Code documentation is stored in the project's [GitHub wiki](../../wiki) so that it is as close to the code as possible.

-If you are looking for end user documentation visit our [documentation overview](https://aivot.de/docs) and select the respective project.
+If you are looking for code documentation as well as end user documentation visit our [documentation overview](https://aivot.de/docs) and select the respective project.